-Enemies in The Legend of Zelda games usually have pretty consistent drops, but The Legend of Zelda: Skyward Sword introduced "treasure" items, like slime blobs, that drop infrequently from certain monsters.
-Some, like the Gold Ornamental Skull, are rare enough that you'll probably only find two or three during the game (not counting the ones from chests) despite killing hundreds of the enemy that drops them.
+Enemies in the games usually have pretty consistent drops, but The Legend of Zelda: Skyward Sword introduced "treasure" items, like slime blobs, that drop infrequently from certain monsters.
+Some, like the Gold Ornamental Skull, are especially rare, and unless you have a Medal that makes enemies drop items more frequently and do a lot of grinding, it's rare that you'll ever find more than two or three of them throughout a single playthrough.
 Special drops are also present in The Legend of Zelda: The Wind Waker, but each of them has completely different purposes.

 Enemies in The Goonies games drop items like keys, hearts, and bombs.

 In Super Smash Bros..
 Melee, there is a 1 in 151 chance of getting Mew from a Poké Ball, and a 1 in 251 chance of getting Celebi.
 Disappointingly, they only appear and fly away, but reward you with a lot of points, and an alert after the match is done telling that you met them for the first time.